Last Updated: 11/26/2018 | November 26th, 2018

 Get Your In-Depth Budget Guide to Europe!

-My detailed, 200+ page guidebook is made for budget travelers like you!
-It cuts out the fluff found in other guidebooks and gets straight to the practical information you need to travel and save money while backpacking around Europe.
-You’ll find suggested itineraries, budgets, ways to save money, on and off the beaten path things to see and do, non-touristy restaurants, markets, and bars, and much more!
-Click here to learn more and get started!
+My detailed 200+ page guidebook is made for budget travelers like you!
+It cuts out the fluff found in other guides and gets straight to the practical information you need to travel while in Europe.
+It has suggested itineraries, budgets, ways to save money, on and off the beaten path things to see and do, non-touristy restaurants, markets, bars, safety tips, and much more!
+Click here to learn more and get your copy today.

 Book Your Trip to Bath: Logistical Tips and Tricks